3Emme/cryptosquare/README.md

 This program will take a message from the user and arange the letters in to a square grid, then it will create a new coded message by taking leters in groups of five from the columns left to right.

 ## Specs
-* [] Store a message from the user as an array with each letter as its own element
+* [X] Store a message from the user as an array with each letter as its own element
+* [] Remove spaces from teh array
 * [] Count how many characters are in the array and figure out how many "rows and columns" are needed
 * [] Build the "grid" and fill in the characters
 * [] Obtain coded message by reading down the columns from left to right, joining text in groups of five.